When Trina Reynolds was diagnosed with Stage IV breast cancer in 2008, her tenacity kicked in.

 “Her fiery spirit shined through her beautiful blue eyes, and that spirit will never be extinguished,” Hillary says.
 “The Trina Fund is proof of that.”

 Many of the grants from The Trina Fund go to women who live in rural areas.
-When receiving treatment, women may need travel many miles for several weeks.
+When receiving treatment, women may need to travel many miles for several weeks.
 The Trina Fund can help offset the costs for these women.
 For some patients, it’s the only way they can afford to get to their treatments.

 Legacy Lives On